rostaklein/mayoor/frontend/README.md

 1. `npm install` - install the dependencies
 2. `npm run dev` - run app in dev mode
-3. open [http://localhost:3000](http://localhost:3000) to view it in the browser, HMR enabled
+3. 🚀open [http://localhost:3000](http://localhost:3000) to view it in the browser, HMR enabled 🚀

 ## Running tests & lints